rust-lang/rustc-perf/collector/README.md

 The following arguments are mandatory.

 - `<RUSTC>`: a path (relative or absolute) to a rustc executable that will be benchmarked.
-Some benchmarks use plugins, which require a stage 2 compiler.
-  Therefore, the value is likely to be something like `$RUST/build/x86_64-unknown-linux-gnu/stage2/bin/rustc`, where `$RUST` is a path (relative or absolute) to a `rust` repository.
+The value is likely to be something like `$RUST/build/x86_64-unknown-linux-gnu/stage1/bin/rustc`, where `$RUST` is a path (relative or absolute) to a `rust` repository.
+You can use either a stage 1 or a stage 2 compiler, but if you're comparing two versions you should choose consistently.

 - `<ID>`: an identifier which will be used to identify the results in the database.